 The drain is really important among all the bath parts.
 This is because you need to plug the drain close if you want to fill up the tub with water.
 So, if you want to take a quick shower, you can take the plug open, and when you want to fill the tub, you use the same plug to close the drain.
 But in order to stop the tub from overflowing, there will be a small hole that connects to the drain towards the top of the tub.
 You cannot fill the water above this point.
 But bathtub drains tend to get clogged once in a while.
 This happens due to the buildup of hair, and there is little you can do to stop it from happening ever.

 Flexible connectors are not unique to bathtubs.
 In fact, flexible connectors are used regularly in all kinds of plumbing.
 The difference between a flexible connector and a normal plumbing connection is that the former uses soft plastic.
 Because of this, joints between pipes will have more freedom of motion.
-To protect the flexible connector in bath parts, it will be covered by steel braids.
-Flexible connectors are what connects the showerhead to the control valve of the bath.
+Flexible connectors are what connect the showerhead to the control valve of the bath.
 Other places you will find flexible connectors in a bathroom are in toilet cisterns and the connection between basin faucets and the main water supply.

 It is the different bath parts that you use that dictates the function and form of your bathroom.
 But finding the right set of bath parts can be harder than you might think.
 This is because there are thousands of different types and models of bath parts out there.
 So, how do you make sure that you are choosing the right ones?
 Well, to do that, you have to know what criteria to consider in them.
 Here are some tips that you can follow while shopping for them.